yannickPire/SpringBootThymeleafCRUD/README.md

 # SpringBootThymeleafCRUD

-This project is about a small CRUD appliction which is created in Spring Boot with a Thymeleaf Front End.
+This project is about a small CRUD application which is created in Spring Boot with a Thymeleaf Front End.
 I also implemented Spring AOP for logging and Form Validations in Java, through Validation Annotations and Thymeleaf.

 ## Setup